aarkatkar/MGP-Seq/README.md

 ### Protein Sequences
 Complete all of the steps required to predict an mRNA sequence, in addition to the following:

-8. Select which ORF will be translated in the output. *Minimize 5'-UTR* selects the ORF that starts at the very first start codon and ends at the following stop codon. *Maximize ORF* looks at all potential ORFs and translates the longest one.
-During our testing, *Maximize ORF* was more consistently correct
+8. Select which ORF will be translated in the output. *Minimize 5'-UTR* selects the ORF that starts at the very first start codon and ends at the following stop codon. *Maximize ORF* examines the ORF beginning with each potential start codon and translates the longest one.

 <p align="center">
   <img src="./resources/Protein.JPG" width="60%">